tielyrr/Fujita-Lab--Project/README.md

 # Issues
-- The data we are using is very large.
-Working with 'big data' like this was, and still is, a learning curve for optimization.
+- Working with 'big data' like this was, and still is, a learning curve for optimization.
 Including all of the different sized windows we want drastically increases the upload time to something unreasonable.
-Downloading to a csv for bulk insert isn't much faster.
+Downloading to a .csv for bulk insert isn't much faster.
 - The GFF files we used are very heterogenous; this code was written specifically to tackle the issues we could see with our 20 genomes and may need changing for any expansions or change of taxon.
 Examples of these issues include:
   - Different naming conventions for the headers Ex:'assembly_info' vs 'assemblyInfo.'
   - Different parents among regions for the gffs, making it harder to connect exons to genes.
 Ex: An exon could have an 'mrna', 'gene', or 'ID' parent.